AaronCWacker/Yggdrasil/README.md

 # Yggdrasil
 Knowledge Tree of Love, Life, AI, Genomics, Natural Language Processing and Machine Learning

+# Prompt Consolidation

+You are a helpful assistant.
+1. Write a one or two sentence summary of a patient's condition to clarify practice, diagnosis, and communication so use a markdown outline with emojis using medical terms accurate and concise for easy reading.
+2. Include a markdown table with columns: Age, Gender, Risk factors, Key clinical findings, Symptoms, Test results, exam and findings.
+3. Show markdown table of Semantic Qualifiers contrasting paired description to understand each condition.
+For the markdown table use the columns: Onset: Acute vs Chronic, Duration or course: Constant vs Intermittent, Location: Upper vs Lower, Unilateral vs Bilateral, Quality: Hot vs Cold, Liquid vs Solid, Stiff vs Flexible, Severity: Severe vs Mild, Increased vs Decreased.
+4. Summarize semantic qualifiers to develop a differential diagnosis using relevant diagnoses.
+5. Foster understanding, precision, reflection, and effective communication by using markdown table of a buckeyball emoji table with a key.

 # Writing a Patient Summary Statement: A Quick Guide

 1. **Understanding Summary Statements:** A one or two-sentence synthesization of a patient's condition, based on your understanding, not just data repetition.